Pre-Fabricated (Over-the-Counter) Orthotics Insert

 Orthotic add-ons for specific conditions

-Some orthotics have add-ons which can be of help in certain conditions.
-These may include:
+Some orthotics have add-ons which may be helpful in certain conditions.
+These add-ons may include:

-Built in Metatarsal pad.
-This build up mound positioned just before the base of the 2nd and 3rd toe can be helpful in the treatment of metatarsalgia by off-loading the painful area.
+- A built-in Metatarsal pad: This built up mound of padding is positioned just before the base of the 2nd and 3rd toe and can be helpful in the treatment of metatarsalgia, by off-loading the painful area.

-Recessed area under the base of the great toe.
-A depression under the base of the big toe can be very helpful in patients with a high arched foot and may help patients with sesamoiditis.
+- A recessed area under the base of the great toe: A depression under the base of the big toe may be helpful in patients with a high arched foot or sesamoiditis.

-Increased heel padding.
-This can be helpful in patients with symptoms from overload heel pain.
+- Increased heel padding: This may be helpful in patients with symptoms from overload heel pain, like plantar fasciitis.

-Increased heel height.
-Adding a few extra millimeters to the height of the heel may help in some conditions such as insertional Achilles tendonitis.
+- Increased heel height: Adding a few extra millimeters of height to the heel of an orthotic insert may help in conditions such as insertional Achilles tendonitis.

 Custom vs Pre-Fabricated Orthotics